 There are reputation and financial risks.
-Fines from EU$20m to 4% of turnover combined with potential backlash from media and social could apply, to any organisations who don’t comply.
+Fines from EU$20m to 4% of turnover combined with potential backlash from media and social could apply, to any organizations who don’t comply.

 The key is making sure that as a business, you’re prepared and have the right partners on board to ensure compliance.
-As an individual, the GDPR will bring a far greater sense of surety to know exactly how safe your data is, in the EU, or it’s use by any organisations working within the EU.
+As an individual, the GDPR will bring a far greater sense of surety to know exactly how safe your data is, in the EU, or its use by any organizations working within the EU.